chansk/AlexDS/tutorial_2/README.md

   1. Run the command `set FLASK_APP=webapp` (Windows cmd) or `FLASK_APP=webapp` (macOS/Linux) to point to the app module.
       -- For Mac, may need to run `export FLASK_APP=webapp.py` instead
   1. Start the Flask server with `flask run`.
+      -- likely do not need apostrophes around this

 ## The startup.py file